 Are you on the lookout for the best circular saws?
 The right ones can help you to trim down your wooden doors, board out your loft, build a new deck and much more.

 Whatever woodwork project you have lined up, a circular saw will give you that all-important professional finish.

 Most DIYers prefer a handheld option.
-These are usually portable and lightweight, ideal for various DIY projects.
-The more serious DIY or woodwork hobbyist may choose something larger, like a table saw, but will need a permanent spot to store it (think workshop or sizeable garage).
+These are usually cordless and lightweight, ideal for various DIY projects.
+The more serious DIY or woodwork hobbyist may choose something larger, like a table saw, but will need a permanent spot to store it (like a workshop or sizeable garage).

 With the help of this guide, you will be able to make an informed decision on the best circular saw for your next DIY project.